-Subject to tax on a dividend received from the REIT, a 25% tax shall be chargeable and withheld where the income of the REIT is exempt.
-Otherwise, a 15% tax shall be chargeable and withheld in case the income of the REIT is not exempt.

-Tax withholding on capital gains on redemption of securities ranges from 0% to 15% (see above table), which will be the final discharge of tax liability.
+Subject to tax on a dividend received from REIT, 25% tax shall be chargeable and withheld where the income of the REIT is exempt.
+Otherwise, 15% tax shall be chargeable and withheld in case the income of the REIT is not exempt.
+Tax withholding on capital gains on redemption of securities ranges from 0% to 12.5% (see above table) and will be the final discharge of tax liability.

-Subject to tax on a dividend received from the REIT, a 25% tax shall be chargeable and withheld where the income of the REIT is exempt.
-Otherwise, a 15% tax shall be chargeable and withheld in case the income of the REIT is not exempt.
+Subject to tax on a dividend received from REIT, 25% tax shall be chargeable and withheld where the income of the REIT is exempt.
+Otherwise, 15% tax shall be chargeable and withheld in case the income of the REIT is not exempt.

-Tax withholding on capital gains on redemption of securities ranges from 0% to 15% (see above table) which will be the final discharge of tax liability.
+Tax withholding on capital gains on redemption of securities ranges from 0% to 12.5% (see above table) and will be the final discharge of tax liability.

-The registered REIT company would be required to withhold tax at the rate of 25% from the individual and corporate unitholder in the case where the income of the REIT is exempt as per law, and a 15% tax on a dividend shall be applicable otherwise.

-Tax withholding on capital gains on redemption of securities ranges from 0% to 15% (see above table), which will be the final discharge of tax liability with reference to the rates of the filer.
+The registered REIT company would be required to withhold tax at the rate of 25% to the individual and corporate unitholder in case the income of the REIT is exempt as per law, and 15% tax on dividends shall be applicable otherwise.
+Tax withholding on capital gains on redemption of securities ranges from 0% to 12.5% (see above table) and will be the final discharge of tax liability with reference to the rates of the filer.